Increasing the number of kidneys that are donated to strangers could save both lives and money, says a new charity.

 The charity argues that if more people considered altruistic donation, the waiting list would shrink and thousands of people currently on dialysis would regain their health and independence.
 It also points out that the costs of a transplant are much lower than those for long-term kidney dialysis.
 Some news sources estimated that clearing the waiting list would save £650m a year.

 The news also highlights the fact that most kidney donors live healthy and normal lives, as having only one kidney is unlikely to cause future health problems.
 That said, the decision to donate a kidney is a major one that needs much consideration.
-You can read more on the process at the Give a Kidney website and in our section on organ donation.
+You can read more on the process at the Give a Kidney website and on the NHS Blood and Transplant site.

 How big is the kidney shortage?